BugBusterSWE/userManual/chapters/authenticationAndProfileManagement.md

-# Authentication And Profile Management
+# Authentication and profile management

 ## Registration